 I don’t regret any of our progress or where the planted Spec V sits now.
 It is beautiful, and the desire to share tips and direction to other beginners has led to this website.
 Along the way I became aware of Fluval’s Marine lineup – the EVO 13.5 caught my eye as a great project to not only fulfill a lifetime dream of having a saltwater aquarium, but also to breathe new life into instructing others about the hobby and maybe inspire others to take the plunge along with me into the saltwater world.

 Project EVO Marine – What to Expect:

-I will get into why the Fluval EVO 13.5 is a great beginner tank in the next installment, but for now, I would like to let you know what the goals and perspective is for this series.
+I will get into why the Fluval EVO 13.5 is a great beginner tank in the next installment, but for now, I would like to let you know what the goals are for this series.

 Expect an Experience Through a Beginner’s Eyes:

 Much of the instruction provided on the web comes from either experts (longtime and successful reef keepers), or people pretending to be an expert.
 I am a beginner and I will present this from an unabashed viewpoint of a beginner.
 I will try to show not only the successes but the failures (to learn from) as well.